YuukiFST/YuukiFST/README.md

 - Technical Books

 ## What I make for fun...
-- LLM learning (it's for for me😅​)
+- LLM learning (it's fun for me😅​)
 - English learning

 ## What I Use: